Rahul-RB/SE-B2/README.md

 	* Put a meaningful message, changed done and issue the request.
 	* Upon resolving conflicts, the code will be merged.

-* An intro to github can be found here:
+* An intro to github can be found in this link:

 [![Github Basic](http://img.youtube.com/vi/0fKg7e37bQE/0.jpg)](http://www.youtube.com/watch?v=0fKg7e37bQE)